A Good Friday

 It was always the same.
 The sun would go down, and my neighbors would pour out of their brownstones to watch it pass, wether or not they were part of the parish, or even Catholic for that matter.
 Those who weren’t always had a slightly dazed appreciation, a nervous smile, as we all waited for the visitation.
 It could be overwhelming for me too.
 First you’d hear the steady drumming, then you’d see the officers of the church in full regalia, then a wounded Christ.
 But nothing prepared you for the long rows of Italian mothers in full-mourning, reciting the rosary, followed by a life-size statue of the Virgin Mary – Our Lady of Sorrows floating above the crowd.

-I’m still not sure why but I decided to follow the procession that last year in Brooklyn – over Degraw to Henry where the men from the social clubs hurried out to fill the collection boxes and up to Summit Street where a prayer service was given in Italian – lovely and unintelligable – at least to me.
+I’m still not sure why but I decided to follow the procession that last year in Brooklyn – over Degraw to Henry where the men from the social clubs hurried out to fill the collection boxes with cash and up to Summit Street where a prayer service was given in Italian – lovely and unintelligable – at least to me.
 Making my way back to my apartment that night, I realized it was the first time my neighbors hadn’t come out to meet the procession, unless of course they were there, and I just couldn’t see them anymore.
-I didn’t decide to leave New York until a few months later, but that night felt like the end of something and also a beginning.
+A few months later, I’d decided to leave New York.

 That last Easter, I’d spent that day planning a Good Friday post about this chupe de camarones recipe that never happened – recipe dutifully listed below.
 I made it again this week under a different sky but with the same feeling.